Committee of Union and Progress: 1909–1911

-In the summer of 1909, the CUP (and Şevket) introduced several laws designed to settle the question of Ottomanism through an egalitarian approach.
-The Unionists hoped these reforms would dismantle the Millet system: a system of traditional rights and obligations imposed on ethnic groups which isolated the nations from each other.
-They wished instead for multi-ethnic Ottoman society to function under rational, centralised, and republican principles.
+In the summer of 1909, the CUP government introduced several laws designed to settle the question of Ottomanism through an egalitarian approach.
+The Unionists hoped these reforms would dismantle the Millet system: a system of traditional autonomy minority religious groups enjoyed which was incompatible to the CUP's desire of a centralised, equal, and above all, rational society.
 Conscription was reformed to apply to all Ottoman citizens, instead of just Muslims that weren't enrolled in Madrasas.
 This caused an uproar from the traditionally exempted non-Muslim communities and the Ulema.
-The Bulgarians wished for segregated units with Christian commanders and priests, which was struck down by the Committee.
-Other laws were introduced with assimilation in mind: The Law of Public Education banned all languages in school except for Turkish as the language of instruction.
+The Bulgarians wished for segregated units with Christian commanders and priests, which was struck down by the committee.
+Other laws were introduced with assimilation in mind: The Law of Associations banned minority interest parties.
+The Law of Public Education banned all languages in school except for Turkish as the language of instruction.
 This led to the Albanian Revolt of 1910.
-The Law of Associations banned minority interest parties.
-An extensive set of constitutional amendments were signed into law that weakened the Sultan's powers in favor of parliament and the Sublime Porte.
-The years after the 31 March Crisis were much less free compared to the euphoric start of the Second Constitutional Era.
-Censorship and restrictions on gatherings were implemented in a context of increasing polarisation between the CUP and its opposition.
-During this time the party began a nationalist turn, with many of its leaders frustrated by ethnic politics.
-This was seen in the expanding influence of Hüseyin Cahid who propagated for the supremacy of the Turkish nation (millet-i hâkime), which drew backlash from the Armenian press and consternation from their Dashnak allies.
+As its leaders grew more and more frustrated by ethnic politics the CUP adopted an explictely Turkish nationalist ideology.
+This was seen in the expanding influence of the Unionist journalist Hüseyin Cahid, who propagated for the supremacy of the Turkish nation (millet-i hâkime), which drew backlash from the Armenian press and consternation from their Dashnak allies.